 Lastly, the flow in workflow is important.
 If you wait too long between the first few stages and stage four (writing) you begin to lose the connections you form when you make the initial highlights.
 The wider context of selected sentences is lost, and you forget why you highlighted certain sections in the first place.

-January 2019 update: I’m writing a short e-book that will cover this topic (and much more) in more detail.
-Sign up here or press the red button below if you’d like to receive an email when it’s finished.
+Sign up here or press the red button below if you’d like to receive an email when I publish a follow-up post on this topic.